 Step-by-step guide for the TerraFund for AFR100 Financial Report Template workbook:

-- Insert the total approved budget (inclusive of Years 1-6/7) in USD in column B.
+• Insert the total approved budget (inclusive of Years 1-6/7) in USD in column 2.
+This is the exact total in your project budget approved by your project manager.

 Personnel/Salaries